-This heavyweight can opener from Hamilton Beach is a top seller in its category because of its durability and overall performance.
+This heavyweight can opener from Hamilton Beach is a top seller because of its durability and overall performance.
 It features SureCut patented technology that makes sure the can opens on the first try, every time.
-And besides opening cans, it also has a knife sharpening feature.
+Besides opening cans, it also has a knife-sharpening feature.
 The opener plugs into the wall, but has cord storage to keep it tidy and out of sight when you’re not using it.
-And, when it’s time to clean up, you can conveniently remove the cutting unit to wash it.
+When it’s time to clean up, you can conveniently remove the cutting unit to wash it.

-One customer referred to the can opener as a workhorse, able to open up both small and large cans well—however, a word of warning: some had issues with it tipping when working with oversized ones.
-People also love how clean the cuts are, how long it lasts, and how easy it is to use for people with arthritis or stiffness in their hands.
+One customer referred to the can opener as a workhorse, able to open up both small and large cans well—however, a word of warning: Some users had issues with the device tipping when working with oversized cans.
+That said, people love how clean the cuts are, how long it lasts, and how easy it is to use for people with arthritis or stiffness in their hands.

 Leaves smooth edges

 Metal shards could fall in food if can rotates more than once